Kyuubi is a high-performance universal JDBC and SQL execution engine. The goal of Kyuubi is to facilitate users to handle big data like ordinary data.

 In highly available mode, these

-SparkConext can also be created by other Kyuubi instances on other machines and then shared by this instance.
+SparkConexts can also be created by other Kyuubi instances on different machines and shared by this instance.

 maximizing the power of Spark SQL.